cphdat2sem2017-B/Week05-Algoritmer/study/day5StudypointExercise.md

 #Studypoint exercise - collection & algorithms

 ## Handin: Sunday March 12th at 16:00
-As before, send your handin to **!!!email address to be added!!!**
+Send your handin to koe@cphbusiness.dk

-This exercise should be solved and handed in in pairs (two persons).
-Remember to put both names in the hand-in email.
+This exercise should be solved and handed in in pairs (two persons). **Remember to put both names in the hand-in email.**

-### Handin should be a single pdf document##.
+### Handin should be a single pdf document.
 That is, copy the pieces of code from your solutions into a single document - it makes it a lot easier for us to read the hand-in.

-##Problem 1
+## Problem 1

 What is the time complexity (growth rate) for the following method expressed  in ”Big O” notation?